sunfishcode/origin/README.md

    "alloc" and "thread" features, so that it doesn't need to pull in a global allocator.

+## Fully static linking

+The resulting executables in the origin-start and origin-start-no-alloc examples don't depend on any dynamic libraries, however by default they do still depend on a dynamic linker.

+For fully static linking, there are two options:

+ - Build with `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
+   This disables PIE mode, which is safer in terms of origin's code, but loses the security benefits of Address-Space Layout Randomization (ASLR).

+ - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable
+   origin's `experimental-relocate` feature.
+This allows PIE mode to work, however it does so by enabling some highly experimental code in origin for performing relocations.

 [basic example]: https://github.com/sunfishcode/origin/blob/main/example-crates/basic/README.md
 [no-std example]: https://github.com/sunfishcode/origin/blob/main/example-crates/no-std/README.md
 [external-start example]: https://github.com/sunfishcode/origin/blob/main/example-crates/external-start/README.md